- Can You Eat Garlic While Breastfeeding?

 3. Regulates Blood Pressure and Cholesterol

 As garlic dilates blood vessels, blood pressure reduces as well.
-Garlic also helps lower the cholesterol levels, thereby reducing the risk of heart disease and stroke.
+Garlic also helps lower cholesterol levels, thereby reducing the risk of heart disease and stroke.

 4. Promotes Better Digestion